ClaudioCorridore/teslabox/README.md

 teslabox
 ========

-A Vagrant configuration for modern web developer workflow.
+A Vagrant configuration for docker and node environment

-WIP
+This project is mainly inspired by https://github.com/Varying-Vagrant-Vagrants/VVV